-Some of these settings are not required on the execution server that configures the cluster system.
+These settings are not required on the execution server that configures the cluster system.

 8. Standardize information managed by each node between active and standby nodes in the cluster system.

 Refer to "2.9 Standardizing the Information Managed by Each Node."